quicwg/base-drafts/draft-ietf-quic-transport.md

 Using the Length field, a sender can coalesce multiple QUIC packets into one UDP datagram.
 This can reduce the number of UDP datagrams needed to complete the cryptographic handshake and start sending data.
+This can also be used to construct PMTU probes (see {{pmtu-probes-src-cid}}).
 Receivers MUST be able to process coalesced packets.

 Coalescing packets in order of increasing encryption levels (Initial, 0-RTT,